-In order that this vision is realised, the Local Housing Strategy must ensure that the following outcomes are realised within the five year period of the Strategy.
+In order that this vision is realised, the Local Housing Strategy must ensure that the following outcomes are realised within the five-year period of the Strategy.
 These outcomes are:

-- Households have improved housing options across all tenures. - Homeless households and those threatened with homelessness are able to access support and advice services and all unintentionally homeless households will be able to access settled accommodation. - The condition of housing across all tenures is improved. - The needs of households with particular needs will be addressed and all households will have equal access to housing and housing services. - Housing in all tenures will be more energy efficient and fewer households will live in, or be at risk of, fuel poverty.
+- Access to housing and the supply of new housing has increased across all tenures in Midlothian - Improve Place Making in Midlothian - Homeless households and those threatened with homelessness are able to access support and advice services and all unintentionally homeless households will be able to access settled accommodation. - The needs of households with particular needs will be addressed and all households will have equal access to housing and housing services. - Housing in all tenures will be more energy efficient and fewer households will live in, or be at risk of, fuel poverty. - The condition of housing across all tenures is improved. - Integration of Housing, Health and Social Care in Midlothian is improved